meowmeowhappykitten/RubyNoteGollum/Ruby-on-Rails.md

 rails generate (generate new code, short-cut alias "g")

 rails dbconsole (start a console for the database in config/database.yml shortcut "db")

+rake db:migrate (runs all missing migrations files)

+rake db:rollback (rolls back to previous migration)

+rake db:schema:dump (dumps to current db state)

+rake db:setup (creates db, runs schema and seed)

+rails generate migration (generates migration, can be run with Add<Anything> to <Table name> to have data organized in table, can also specify defaults, limit, first, after, email, null, unique...)

 all commands can be run with -h for more information